Portugal Eco-Luxury Hotels

 Major banks accept international cards, and credit/debit cards are widely used.

-• What health precautions should I take before traveling to Portugal?
+• What health precautions should I take before travelling to Portugal?

 No mandatory vaccinations for most travellers